Find the insights and best practices about our product.

 Getting Started

 The Playground landing page offers two ways in.
 Send Test Prompts takes you into the prompt input so you can run your own prompts.
-Browse All Events shows the Playground event history without sending anything new.
+Browse All Events shows the full Playground event history across all profiles without sending anything new.
+In this view the message input is replaced by a prompt to choose a profile or use case before you send anything.

 Send a Test Prompt

-Before you can send a prompt, you select what to test it against.
-The filter drawer prompts you to choose a use case or a profile, which determines the guardrails the prompt runs through.
+Before you send a prompt, you select what to test it against.
+The filter drawer prompts you to choose a use case or profile, which determines the guardrails the prompt runs through.
+If you choose a use case, the prompt runs through the profile assigned to its User-to-LLM event type, or the default profile if none is set.
 Once you have made a selection, close the drawer to reveal the message input at the bottom of the page.
+The Playground sends only User-to-LLM traffic.

 Type a prompt into the message input and press Enter or click the send button.
 The prompt runs through the selected guardrails, and the result appears in the event table above the input.
 You can keep sending prompts, and each one is added to the table.